pyates86/start_engineering/README.md

 ## Networking

+Computer networking connects devices to share data via wired (Ethernet) or wireless (Wi-Fi) technologies, using protocols like TCP/IP for reliable communication.
+It involves routers, switches, and servers, supporting everything from local networks (LANs) to the internet.Software engineers learn networking to build and maintain web apps, cloud services, or IoT systems.
+It helps optimize data transfer, secure communications, and troubleshoot issues like latency.
+Essential for backend, DevOps, and cybersecurity, networking knowledge supports scalable systems and boosts career growth in cloud-based industries.

  | Topic         | Description   |
  | :------------ | :-----------: |
  | [Networking Fundamentals](resources/networking_fundamentals.md) | An overview  of networking fundamentals and the main concepts. |